 Meatballs in Air Fryer

 We have recently acquired a Nuwave air fryer which is the most fantastic addition to our kitchen.
 It is great as a healthy alternative to deep-frying food, but also is a better way to cook certain foods.
-This recipe will show you how to make some delicious meatballs in the air fryer.
+This recipe will show you how to make some delicious meatballs in your air fryer.
 Crispy on the outside and soft and tasty on the inside.

 You can eat these meatballs any way you wish.
 Try eating with some sweet and sour dipping sauce as an appetizer pre-meal, or as a snack during a party or drinks.